An isomorphism theorem for infinite reduced free products: Preliminaries

 \begin{Prop} Let $A$ be a unital direct limit of one dimensional NCCW complexes which satisfies $K_0(A) \cong \Z \cdot [1_A]$ and $K_1 (A) = 0$.
 Let $\rh$ be a faithful tracial state on $A$.
 Then there exists a unital embedding $\te \colon A \to \Zh$ such that $\te_{*} \colon K_0 (A) \to K_0 (\Zh)$ is an isomorphism and, with $\tau$ denoting the unique tracial state on $\Zh$, we have $\tau \circ \te = \rh$. \end{Prop}

 It isn't enough to require that $A$ have no nontrivial \pj{s}.
 As was pointed out to us by Leonel Robert, the algebra

 is a counterexample.

 \begin{rmk} It further follows from \cite[Theorem B]{abstract_classification} that any two embeddings as in \cref{prop_embedding_of_nccw} are approximately unitarily equivalent.
-We need a stronger conclusion, allowing for nonnuclear codomains, hence the need to restrict the domain to be an inductive limit of $1$-NCCW complexes.
+We need a stronger conclusion, allowing for nonnuclear codomains, hence the need to restrict the domain to be a direct limit of one dimensional NCCW complexes.
 See \cref{C_5Z18_Hom_on_Cu} below. \end{rmk}